 Yet, XNA’s high fares can be staggering.
 The airport’s impressive number of nonstop destinations is a great benefit created largely by American, Delta and United, but the benefit is dampened by the high fares charged on many of those airlines’ flights.
 Would you believe the national average cost of a roundtrip ticket over the past five years was $371, but the XNA average was $519?
 That’s a $148 premium for every flight over the five years!

-The Northwest Arkansas Regional Airport is vital to the region’s long-term economic success, and it’s Northwest Arkansas residents’ gateway to the world.
+The Northwest Arkansas National Airport is vital to the region’s long-term economic success, and it’s Northwest Arkansas residents’ gateway to the world.

 The region’s companies rely on XNA in a big way as the airport makes it possible for Walmart, Tyson Foods, J.B.
 Hunt Transport Services and so many others to operate across the U.S. and all over the globe.

 The most worrisome number isn’t that $148 premium, though.
 It’s way more concerning when you start pulling a year’s worth of numbers together.
 Here’s a doozy: 788,000 people boarded flights at XNA in 2018, and the average roundtrip fare was $187 above the national average.
 Multiplying the number of passengers by $187 means the leisure travelers and the companies that paid for their employees’ trips spent $147 million more than they would have if XNA had fares equal to the national average.

 The 2018 premium was especially bad, but the average fare is almost always more than $120 above the national average, meaning the region’s passengers consistently lose at least $80 million annually.